Lou Albano: Career as a manager (1970-1986)

-Another protege of Albano was "Iron Mike" McCord.
+Another protege of Albano was "Iron" Mike McCord.
 In a memorable match in 1974 Chief Jay Strongbow applied his famous sleeper hold on McCord but Albano interfered in the match by smashing an arm cast over Strongbow's forehead, causing him to bleed badly.
 McCord was disqualified due to outside interference.

-Later Strongbow settled the score by challenging Albano to put on the wrestling tights once again.
+Later Strongbow settled the score by challenging Albano to don the tights once again.
 And the stage was set in front of a sold-out crowd at Madison Square Garden, where he defeated Captain Lou Albano quite convincingly.

-Albano then resumed his role as the mastermind trying to lead his latest bad guy protege to the gold.
+Albano then resumed his role as the mastermind trying to lead his latest bad guy protégé to the gold.
 For the remainder of the 1970s and into the mid-1980s, Albano's cadre of loyal henchmen were unable to re-secure the heavyweight championship, held by either Sammartino, Pedro Morales, Bob Backlund or Hulk Hogan.
 However, Albano guided singles wrestlers Don Muraco and Greg Valentine to the Intercontinental Heavyweight Championship.
-Furthermore, Albano guided thirteen teams to the WWF World Tag Team Championships, including The Valiant Brothers, The Wild Samoans, The Yukon Lumberjacks, The Blackjacks, The Moondogs, The Masked Executioners, and after becoming a babyface, the U.S. Express and the British Bulldogs.
 It was during his stewardship of the Valiant Brothers that Albano picked up his "Captain" nickname, as the act was promoted as "Captain Lou and the Valiants too."
 By the end of his career, Albano had managed over 50 different wrestlers who won two dozen championships.